RemedyHealthcare/turker/README.md

 ## Input format

+We generate a pickle file for each article.
 The format of each pickle file is as follows:

 	{
 		sentences 	: 	<LIST OF SENTENCES>,